Mixed single vote: Advantages and disadvantages

 Mixed single vote systems do not suffer from the ticket-splitting manipulation problem as conventional dual vote compensatory systems do.
 However, they also deny voters the possibility to express sincere different preferences on individual (local) candidates and party-list.

 Seat linkage MSV systems, by default are not immune to decoy list strategies, but this strategic nomination is significantly less effective than in dual vote systems.
 The positive vote transfer system (vote linkage MSV) is not vulnerable to decoy lists, but is also almost always less proportional.
-If the number of compensatory seats is (extraordinarily) high, vote linkage systems might incentivize parties to loose local elections - but this was almost impossible in any vote transfer system implemented so far, which have relatively few compensatory seats.
+If the number of compensatory seats is (extraordinarily) high, vote linkage systems might incentivize parties to lose local elections - but this was almost impossible in any vote transfer system implemented so far, which have relatively few compensatory seats.
 A certain type of (positive) vote transfer system may be vulnerable to the "stronghold split strategy", which aims to capture "surplus votes" like a system with winner compensation but this tactic has not been empirically documented.